 States and cities have the power to pass laws and ordinances that protect the health and safety of the public.
 This power includes the ability to restrict or ban smoking in rental properties.

 Many states and cities have laws that prohibit or limit smoking in or around multiunit buildings due to the fact that smoke migrates so easily across shared spaces.
 In some areas, even buildings with as few as two units are considered multiunit for these purposes.
 Often, if the law doesn't ban smoking altogether, it prohibits it in a certain percentage of units or in shared spaces such as common areas and parking lots.
-It's also possible for a state or city to pass a law banning smoking in all rental properties—even single-family homes.
+It's also possible for a state or city to pass laws against smoking in all apartments and rental properties—even single-family homes.

 Most state and local anti-smoking laws clearly define what activities are considered smoking.
 For instance, a law might prohibit the use of pipes, cigars, and cigarettes.
 When a law is unclear about the definition of smoking, though, it's probably safe to assume that it applies to anything that involves lighting or heating and inhaling the substance.
 Many anti-smoking laws also apply to vaping and using electronic smoking devices such as e-cigarettes.

-Although landlords who manage properties subject to laws that limit or prohibit smoking should attempt to inform tenants of the rules, it's the tenant's responsibility to be aware of and comply with the law.
+Landlords who manage properties subject to laws that limit or prohibit smoking should attempt to inform tenants of the rules.
+Even when a landlord fails to alert tenants, though, it's each tenant's responsibility to be aware of and comply with the law.